Aadama Jaichomada

-Aadama Jaichomada is a 2014 Indian Tamil-language black comedy film directed and co-written by Badri.
-Produced by B&C films and Upshot Films, co-produced by Skilite Creations, the film stars Karunakaran, Bobby Simha, and Vijayalakshmi in prominent roles, while Balaji Venugopal, Aadukalam Naren, and K. S. Ravikumar amongst others appear in supporting roles.
+Aadama Jaichomada is a 2014 Indian Tamil-language crime comedy film directed and co-written by Badri.
+Produced by B&C films and Upshot Films, co-produced by Skilite Creations, the film stars Karunakaran, Bobby Simha, and Vijayalakshmi, while Balaji Venugopal, Aadukalam Naren, and K. S. Ravikumar amongst others appear in prominent roles.
 The dialogues were written by actor Shiva.
 The music was composed by Sean Roldan.
-The film released on 19 September 2014 to positive reviews.
+The film released on 19 September 2014.

 The film deals with corruption involved in cricket.
-The film's title takes its name from a phrase in "Machi Open The Bottle", a song from the film Mankatha.
+The film's title takes its name from a lyric in "Machi Open The Bottle", a song from the 2011 film Mankatha.
+Coincidentally, Mankatha too had a subplot of corruption involved in Cricket.

 Plot

-The film is about unraveling the identity of the mysterious 'Albert', who heads the spot fixing operations for the IPL matches in Chennai.
+The film is about unravelling the identity of the mysterious 'Albert', who heads the spot fixing operations for the IPL matches in Chennai.
 The Chennai Police Commissioner gets a tip off that Albert plans to fix a bowler to spot fix a specific over in the semifinal match of the IPL.
 He informs his officers to be sharp and on the lookout for 'Albert' or any clues leading to Albert.
 Dhayalan, Albert's agent, uses a taxi belonging to Panneer to travel all over Chennai, his motive being to confuse the police by constantly travelling and confusing the GPS locators.
 Dhayalan and Panneer bond and swap life stories.
 Panneer drops Dhayalan at his hotel and is asked to return the following morning.
 When Panneer goes to Dhayalan's room the following morning, he sees Dhayalan dead with a knife in his chest.
 This brings Inspector Bhoominathan and his sidekick Constable Mariadas, who arrest Panneer as a suspect for murdering Dhayalan.
 However, Panneer is whisked away by a film producer, who comes in the guise of a Maharashtra Police Officer.
 He wants Panneer, who is the last person to have seen Dhayalan alive, because he wants to place a bet on the match to win big and pay off a producer to whom he owes several crores.
 Eventually, the police sets a trap for Albert with Panneer playing a major role, but the plot turns awry when Albert manages to get away with it and with Panneer winning two crores from his bet, which he uses to set up his own call taxi company, and his wife Rama, who sets up her own restaurant.